PlankCipher/kabmat/README.md

 1. get the source code from latest release or clone this repo => `git clone https://github.com/PlankCipher/kabmat.git`
 2. cd into the source code or cloned repo => `cd kabmat`
+3. run `make` to build the program
-3. run `sudo make install` to build and install the program
+4. run `sudo make install` to install it

 ## Usage